tharinDmahale/Hometeq/README.md

 ## Overview

 Hometeq is an online retail platform specializing in smart home technology and IoT devices.
 The site offers a wide range of cloud-controlled tech products designed to make your home and life smarter, including smart security systems, smart energy management devices, smart speakers, and more.
+This project was developed for the learning objectives for the Server-Side Web Development module in the BEng Software Engineering degree program from the University of Westminster.

 ## Features